 Resident individual & HUF 30% + surcharge & cess

-Partnership Firms & Indian Companies 30% + surcharge & c
+Partnership Firms & Indian Companies 30% + surcharge & cess

 (other than specified companies below)

 Indian Companies having turnover less than

 INR 4000 million during the financial year 2017-18 25% + surcharge & cess

 Non-resident Indians 30% + surcharge & cess

 Foreign companies 40% + surcharge & cess

 The applicable rate of surcharge in case of companies other than domestic companies ("foreign companies") is 2% where the income exceeds INR 10 million but is less than or equal to INR 100 million and is 5% where the income exceeds INR 100 million.
 In case of domestic companies having total income exceeding INR 10 million but not exceeding INR 100 million, surcharge of 7% on income tax is applicable.
 In case of domestic companies having total income exceeding INR 100 million, surcharge of 12% is applicable.
-In case of firms or local authorities or co-operative societies having total income exceeding INR 100 million, surcharge of 12% is applicable.
-For other resident and non-resident assessees, surcharge is levied at 10% if total income exceeds INR 5 million but is less than or equal to INR 10 million; it is levied at 25% if total income exceeds INR 10 million but is less than or equal to INR 20 million; it is levied at 25% if total income exceeds INR 50 million, surcharge of 37% is applicable.
+In case of firms or local authorities or co-operative societies having total income exceeding INR 10 million, surcharge of 12% is applicable.
+In case of firms or local authorities or co-operative societies having total income exceeding INR 10 million, surcharge of 12% is applicable.
+For other resident and non-resident assessees, surcharge is levied at 10% if total income exceeds INR 5 million but is less than or equal to INR 10 million; it is levied at 25% if total income exceeds INR 10 million but is less than or equal to INR 20 million; it is levied at 25% if total income exceeds INR 10 million but is less than or equal to INR 20 million; it is levied at 25% if total income exceeds INR 50 million, surcharge of 37% is applicable.